Rheumatoid Arthritis: Issues for Older Adults

 In recent years, “biologics” and “biosimilars” (Table 3) have been prescribed with increasing frequency.
 While effective, these agents impair immune function and carry an increased risk of psoriasis, systemic infections, and cancers.

 Analgesics used for pain relief are also listed in Table 3.
 Opioids should be avoided in older adults when possible to prevent falls, constipation, and cognitive dysfunction.

 Special Issues for Older Adults

-Individuals with EORA are at higher risk than younger RA patients for falls and decline in functional status.
+Individuals with EORA are at higher risk than younger Rheumatoid Arthritis patients for falls and decline in functional status.
 This emphasizes the importance of early diagnosis and treatment of EORA to prevent these complications.

 A related concern is that older adults diagnosed with RA tend to be treated less aggressively than younger RA patients.
 For example, while methotrexate use among older RA patients is slightly higher compared to younger patients, the dosage is generally lower.
 Similarly, the percentage of older adults on multiple DMARDs or receiving biologic medications is lower than in younger patients, even though these drugs (biologics in particular) have been shown to have similar efficacy in older and younger individuals.
 In the absence of drug toxicity or co-morbidities preventing treatment, such as frailty syndrome, clinicians caring for older adults with RA should provide the treatments needed to control symptoms and improve quality of life.

 - Greenberg, J. D., Spruill, T., Shan, Y., Reed, G., et al. Racial and ethnic disparities in disease activity in rheumatoid arthritis patients.
 Am J Med,.